atakanttl/markdown-html-converter/README.md

 $ compandoc.ps1 help
 ```

-compandoc can detect if it is being called from symbolic linked file.
-You can make the script a symbolic link (in Windows) with:
+compandoc can detect if it is being called from a symbolic linked file.
+You can make the script a symbolic link (on Windows) with:

 ```shell
 $ New-Item -ItemType SymbolicLink -Path <FULL-PATH-TO-LINK> -Value <FULL-PATH-TO-TARGET>